Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 - Don’t force-feed him

-His motor skills are still developing, Eating on his own is going to be messy but stay hands off.
+A toddler’s motor skills are still developing.
+Eating on his own is going to be messy but stay hands off.
 Wait until the meal is over to clean it up.

 So what if he has oatmeal all over his face?
 Encouraging him to eat on his own is more important.
 After he’s finished eating, give him the choice to clean his own face.
 Show him how to do it and maybe have him sit in front of a mirror so he can see himself wipe his face.